jpohara12/workshop/README.md

 1. [Annotated Bibliography](https://jpohara12.github.io/workshop/Assignment1)

 - Problem Statement:
-Lack of data in low income and developing countries in Sub-Sahara Africa, can create problems with the allocation of resources to fight diseases such as HIV.
-With over one million children and adults dying from HIV, and another 20 plus million living with the burden of HIV.
+Human Immunodeficiency Virus (HIV) is the leading cause of disease burden in Sub-Saharan Africa.
+As a leading cause of morbidity and mortality it has turned into an epidemic.
+With machine learning techniques epidemiologist has been able to take an technological advanced method to combat this problem.
+Yet, lack of data in low income and developing countries in Sub-Sahara Africa, can create gaps and problems for the allocation of resources.

     - Harms
     - Significance of those harms
     - Inherenet nature of the problem